zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

     ![](./images/11.png "")

 32. Finally, set the OSCommerce online store settings info.
-We recommend that you make a note of the administrator username and password for later reference.
+Please make a note of the administrator username and password for later reference.

     ![](./images/12.png "")